darrarski/swiftui-app-icon-creator/README.md

 # SwiftUI App Icon Creator

-Create application icon with SwiftUI
+Create iOS and macOS application icon with SwiftUI

-## How to
+## 📝 How to

 1. Create new Swift Package with following products:
     - Library that will contain your app icon source code
     - Executable that you will use to export icon to images
 2. Add this package as a dependency
 3. Create icon view in the library taget, using SwiftUI
 4. Use `IconPreviews` to live-preview your icon in Xcode